-The department of East-West Psychology (EWP) is guided by and dedicated to the following educational ideals:
+Our program is guided by and dedicated to the following educational ideals:

-With the integration of multiple ways of knowing, students develop inquiry skills that engage a wide range of human faculties and experiences (e.g., somatic, emotional, vital, imaginal, intellectual, intuitive, contemplative).The acquisition of these skills is not only a catalyst for meaningful personal transformation but also the foundation for both the elaboration of more holistic knowledge and the design of integral transformative approaches relevant to the needs of individuals and collectives in the contemporary world.
+With the integration of multiple ways of knowing, students develop inquiry skills that engage a wide range of human faculties and experiences (somatic, emotional, vital, imaginal, intellectual, intuitive, and/or contemplative).
+Acquiring these skills is not only a catalyst for meaningful personal transformation, but also a foundation for the elaboration of more holistic knowledge and the design of integral transformative approaches relevant to the needs of individuals and collectives in the contemporary world.

-Engaged psychologies address issues of psychospiritual practice, embodied self-actualization, social justice, and ecological awareness.
+Engaged psychologies address issues of psycho-spiritual practice, embodied self-actualization, social justice, and ecological awareness.
 These stand in sharp contrast to psychologies of disengagement and departure, which adjust the individual to unhealthy and unjust social, financial, and political realities while ignoring declining social systems and deteriorating ecosystems.